ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ![US Other Hispanic Educational Attainment in 2013](images/otherhxedu2013.png)

+##### Educational Attainment by Hispanic Subgroup from 2014-2015

 From 2014 to 2015, with the inclusion of data for Dominican and Salvadorian populations, the population with the highest proportion of individuals with a completed high school education or greater was the Non Hispanic population.
 Within the Hispanic ethnic group, the highest attaining subgroup was the Cuban population, followed by the Puerto Rican, Other Hispanic, Dominican, and Mexican populations, in order.
 The population with the lowest proportion of high school and college educated individuals was the Salvadorian population.
-The plots used to come to this conclusion are presented below.
+The plots used to come to this conclusion are presented in **Figures 90-103**.

 ![US Non Hispanic Educational Attainment in 2014](images/nhxedu2014.png)